 Why Should I Even Visit Soak City?

 There's a reason why the park is often packed.
 It's loaded with great attractions such as Tropical Plunge, a slide tower with launch chambers, speed slides, and s-curves.
 There are also two wave pools, the Pipeline Paradise, a FlowRider surfing ride, the Zoom Flume family raft ride, and the Mondo Monsoon funnel ride, as well as water activity areas and play areas for young children.

 The Park's Other Names and Identities

 If the weather is really lousy, you could visit the indoor water park, Great Wolf Lodge at Kings Island.
 In fact, it is open year round.
+P!art of the Great Wolf chain, the lodge includes a hotel as well as a host of activities in addition to the indoor water park.
 Only registered guests of the hotel are admitted into the water park.